“The child of God in me sees the child of God in you. And that goes across whoever you voted for.”

 “How do people come back to the table and have civil discourse with each other and honor and respect our differences?…That goes across whoever you voted for.
 You are still a child of God.”

-Coleman was appointed to the BU chaplaincy by Bishop Alan M. Gates, head of the Episcopal Diocese of Massachusetts.
+Coleman was appointed to the half-time BU chaplaincy by Bishop Alan M. Gates, head of the Episcopal Diocese of Massachusetts.
 Officially, her title is acting chaplain; the expectation, she says, is that after the diocese completes work on its strategic plan in the coming months, it will drop the “acting” from her title.
-She serves on the diocesan leadership council and will continue as half-time rector at St. James Church in Somerville, Mass.
+She serves on the diocesan leadership council and will continue as half-time rector at Somerville’s St. James Church.

 The University’s small Episcopalian flock—she says active worshippers and attendees at weekly dinners are no more than 25—brought her back to higher education after a five-year stint as an alumni relations and development officer at East Stroudsburg University in Pennsylvania before she entered the seminary.